harupy/python_typing_game/README.md

 # Typing Game Solver

-A Python program to solve an English typing game [URL](https://10fastfingers.com/typing-test/english)
+A Python program to solve [this English typing game](https://10fastfingers.com/typing-test/english)

 ## Usage
 1. Capture the area where English words are displayed